JackCuthbert/pihole-twitter/readme.md

 # pihole-twitter

 Twitter DNS Blocklist for Pihole.
+This list blocks Twitter in it's entirety, not just ads or tracking served by Twitter.

 > **The default branch has changed from `master` to `main`.**
 > The old branch will remain but new changes will only be added to `main`.